 Maintain a record book.
 You need to keep track of the name of your supplier, the quantity of alcohol you purchase and their dates, and note them in a record book.
 Failure to present one upon inspection could result in a fine of up to $10,000.
 In some cases, penalties could include imprisonment.
 Refer to this guide for further information.

 From processing customer payments to managing your inventory, technology can help your bar run more efficiently.

 Point of Sale System: POS systems process orders and sales.
 POS systems should have menu items and prices programmed into them to facilitate speedy transactions.
 We recommend TouchBistro and Shop Keep for restaurants or bars, but search through our comprehensive list to find one best suited to your needs.
 The average price for a restaurant POS system is $50.00 to $80.00 per month, while there are plenty of free options too.

 Mobile Credit Card Reader: Mobile credit card readers facilitate debit or credit card payment through smartphones or tablets.
 We recommend QuickBooks GoPayment and Square, but check out the full list of applications for something more suitable, or cheaper.

-Inventory Management Software: Inventory management software aids in the management and tracking of materials, orders and deliveries for your bar.
+Inventory Management Software: Inventory management software aids in the management and tracking of materials, orders, and deliveries for your bar.
 If you want to avoid overstocking or under-stocking your liquor, investing in an inventory management tool is essential.
-We recommend Backstore and EZOfficeInventory, but check out our full list of products too, including free options.
+We recommend EZOfficeInventory, but check out our full list of products too, including free options.

 Accounting Software: Accounting software simplifies invoicing, bill payment, expense reports, financial reports, POS syncing and more for bar owners.
 We recommend Botkeeper and FreshBooks, but check out our full list of options for something best suited to your needs, including free options.